Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-vm.md

 The preview URL may not reflect the exact path of the current page if the user or page code has triggered a navigation within the preview iframe.

-In WebContainers projects, the preview URL will be `null` initially, and until the project starts a web server.
+In iHub projects, the preview URL will be `null` initially, and until the project starts a web server.

 Example: